fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/MS1/research/source/introduction/index.rst

 The following requirements are defined for the developed interface

 Similar to control_msgs/FollowJointTrajectory.action
   The interface should be similar in use to the standardized joint trajectory interface.
+Therefore, not only a trajectory representation shall be developed, but also an action interface around it.

 Include posture definitions
   When defining Cartesian poses there might be ambiguities in joint space for that pose.
 There should be a methodology included that helps resolving these ambiguities.

 Composable structure
   The action should be composed of multiple message types.
 This way, it could be easily extended such as adding IO commands to the trajectory.
 Example: